likai1993/likai1993.github.io/_pages/about.md

 News
 ----
+2023-06: One proposal submitted to Ethereum Academic Grant is selected for funding.
+Thanks, Ethereum Foundation!

-2023-03: Our work on Decentralized Exchange (DEX) security accepted to EuroS&P 2023!
+2023-03: One co-authored paper on Decentralized Exchange (DEX) security was accepted to EuroS&P 2023!

 2023-01: Invited to serve on the TPC of ICCCN 2023.

-2022-10: Inivted to serve on the TPC of ACM CODASPY 2023.
+2022-10: Invited to serve on the TPC of ACM CODASPY 2023.